 I find some of the problems attendant to mapping plant locations and distributions particualrly interesting.

-In order to think more about this, I helped set up and coordinate the
+In order to think more about this, in 2009 I helped set up and coordinate the

 Continuing Arboretum Tree Survey (CATS)